-Population health o outcomes The wider Our health The places and communities in which we live An integrated determinants of behaviours and health and care health lifestyles system
+Population health o ition health outcomes The wider determinants of health Our health behaviours and lifestyles The places and communities in which we live An integrated health and care system

 Various studies suggest that health and care services contribute about 25% to the overall health of the population.
-Therefore, any approach to maximise good health must address all four pillars or miss significant benefits to local residents and the opportunity to mitigate everincreasing demand for health and social care services.
+Therefore, any approach to maximise good health must address all four pillars or miss significant benefits to local residents and the opportunity to mitigate ever-increasing demand for health and social care services.

 The JSNA profiles replicate the four pillars; a brief description of the local population is followed by a description of health outcomes in the area and a commentary regarding each of the four pillars.
 Each element of the report is accompanied by a dashboard containing a small number of relevant metrics.
 The commentary provides an interpretation of the data presented and suggests high-level priorities for action.

 The commentaries regarding the first three pillars are unique to the individual borough profile as the lead agency for relevant plans and policies is likely to be the Council working at borough level.
 NHS partners in the ICPB have the opportunity to influence these plans to maximise the potential value to health via participation in borough level Health and Wellbeing Boards.